unjs/unifont/README.md

 })
 ```

-If you use family options, you can override the type of `options` type and it will be inferred:
+If you use family options, you can override the type of `options` and it will be inferred:

 ```ts
 import type { ResolveFontOptions } from 'unifont'